beckn/missions/docs/starter_kit/starter_kit.md

 In case you want to test the installed Protocol Server before you integrate it with your application, you can do so with Postman.
 The implementation guide will have the required Postman collection.
 You can also find a bunch of Postman collections for different domains [here](https://github.com/beckn/beckn-sandbox/tree/main/artefacts).

 Within each postman collection, there are usually collection variables defined.
-Change these variables, to change the following.
+Change these variables as indicated.

 - The bap_subscriber_id should be the Subscriber ID from above (e.g. bap-network.example.com)
 - The bap_subscriber_url should be the Subscriber URL from above (e.g. https://bap-network.example.com)
 - The base_url should be the address of the BAP PS Client (e.g. https://bap-client.example.com)

 The following diagram shows how Postman connects to your seeker side app.
 Further it also shows the existance of a Sandbox.
-Sandbox is a mock Seller side platform that is usually present in most trial networks and can help you to verify your Seeker Side application without having to write a corresponding Provider side application.
+Sandbox is a mock Seller side platform that is usually present in most networks (trial environments) and can help you to verify your Seeker Side application without having to write a corresponding Provider side application.

 ![Testing with Postman and Sandbox](./images/postman_sandbox.png)